cyverse-archive/Donkey/README.markdown

 This endoint determines the default output directory in iRODS for the currently authenticated user.
-Aside from the `proxyToken` parameter, this endpoint requires one other query-string parameter: `name`, which specifies the name of the output directory.
-If the directory exists already then this service will just return the full path to the directory.
-If the directory does not exist already then this service will create it _then_ return the full path to the directory.
+Aside from the `proxyToken` parameter, this endpoint requires one other query-string parameter: `name`, which specifies the default name of the output directory.

+This service works in conjunction with user preferences.
+If a default output directory has been selected already (either by the user or automatically) then this service will attempt to use that directory.
+If that directory exists already then this service will just return the full path to the directory.
+If the path exists and refers to a regular file then the service will fail with an error code of `REGULAR-FILE-SELECTED-AS-OUTPUT-FOLDER`.
+Otherwise, this service will create the directory and return the path.

+If the default output directory has not been selected yet then this service will automatically generate the path to the directory based on the name that was given to it in the `name` query-string parameter.
+The value of this parameter is treated as being relative to the user's home directory in iRODS.
+If the path exists and is a directory then the path is saved in the user's preferences and returned.
+If the path does not exist then the directory is created and the path is saved in the user's preferences and returned.
+If the path exists and is a regular file then the service will generate a unique path (by repeatedly trying the same name with a hyphen and an integer appended to it) and update the preferences and return the path when a unique path is found.

 Upon success, the JSON object returned in the response body contains a flag indicating that the service call was successfull along with the full path to